MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/compliance/apptest-overview.md

 - Code uses encryption key functions such as IMPORTENCRYPTIONKEY, EXPORTENCRYPTIONKEY, CREATEENCRYPTIONKEY, and DELETEENCRYPTIONKEY.
 (It is fine to use the ENCRYPT and DECRYPT functions.)
 - Code uses ASSERTERROR.
 - External data connections do not properly handle sensitive data.
 - Code uses `AutoIncrement = Yes` for a table field that may be used in a Foreign Key relationship.
 Recommend code comment that the table field will not be used in a Foreign Key relationship to pass validation.
+For more information, see [Implementation of surrogate keys using AutoIncrement pattern](https://community.dynamics.com/nav/w/designpatterns/122.implementation-of-surrogate-keys-using-autoincrement-pattern).
 - It does not encrypt sensitive table data. (i.e. credit card info, passwords, etc.).

 ## Important errors